mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Methodology

 \subsection{Iterative Refinement}

 The initial transformation provides a coarse alignment that we refine with two complementary strategies.
-This refinement is crucial to improve alignment quality, with Refine-2 helping Refine-1 escape local minima.
-Pseudo-code is provided in Algorithms~\ref{alg:refine1} \& \ref{alg:refine2}.
+Pseudo-code is provided in Listing~\ref{lst:refine}.

-\paragraph{Refine-1: Matching-based Refinement.} This refinement strategy proceeds by transforming embeddings from space $A$ to $B$ using $\mathbf{W}$, and averaging their nearest neighbors in space $B$ based on cosine similarity, and obtaining a new orthogonal transformation with Procrustes analysis -- similar to the process described in the Mapping Estimation stage (Section~\ref{subsec:mapping_learning}), with the crucial difference that now the similarity is performed in the ambient space $B$ rather than relative space.
-The method is cheap and it runs for many iterations (50--100) using subsampling to boost computational efficiency.
+\paragraph{Refine-1: Matching-based Refinement} This refinement strategy proceeds by transforming embeddings from space $A$ to $B$ using $\mathbf{W}$, averaging their nearest neighbors in space $B$, and obtaining a new orthogonal transformation with Procrustes analysis -- similar to the process described in the Initial Transformation stage (Section~\ref{subsec:mapping_learning}), with the crucial difference that now the similarity is computed in the ambient space $B$ rather than relative space.
+This technique is also present in \citet{hoshen-wolf-2018-non}, and it is often called \textit{Iterative Closest Point} \citep[ICP;][]{besl1992method}.
+A minor difference is that we average multiple points rather than relying on a single neighbor.
+As mentioned above, this is due to our no-overlap setup.
+Since ICP is cheap, we run it for many iterations (50--100), using subsampling to boost computational efficiency further.

 We use exponential smoothing for transformation updates: